 Keep a freshly brewed cup of tea in the refrigerator for a few minutes so it cools down below room temperature.
 Dip a clean soft cloth or cotton ball into the cool tea and place it on the affected area for a few minutes.
 Repeat.

 To naturally treat sunburn around the eyes, soak two tea bags in cool water and place them on top of closed eyes as you lie down.
 It will help relieve the pain and calm the swelling.

 9. Use milk or yogurt to ease discomfort

 Cool milk or yogurt creates a protein film over your skin that can be very soothing and will help ease sunburn discomfort.

 Dip a clean soft cloth or cotton ball in cool milk and apply gently over itchy skin and leave for a while.
 Or apply cool yoghurt directly over the skin and leave for a while.
 Reapply several times a day.

 10. If you must use soap, make it a mild one

 It’s best to skip the soap when you’re dealing with sunburnt skin.
 The harsh chemicals in soap dry out and irritate the skin even more.

-If you must use soap, choose a mild and natural liquid soap.
+If you must use soap, choose a mild and natural liquid soap or body wash.
 Make sure to rinse it off completely with cold water.
-Soap residue on the skin can be extremely driving and will only make the itching worse.
+Soap residue on the skin can be extremely drying and will only make the itching worse.

 2 Home Remedies for sunburn peeling